Back to Intro to Storybook

 Unfortunately, the aforementioned testing methods alone aren’t enough to prevent UI bugs.
 UIs are tricky to test because design is subjective and nuanced.
 Manual tests are, well, manual.
 Other UI tests, such as snapshot tests, trigger too many false positives, and pixel-level unit tests are poorly valued.
 A complete Storybook testing strategy also includes visual regression tests.

-Visual regression tests, also called visual tests, are designed to catch changes in appearance.
-They work by capturing screenshots of every story and comparing them commit-to-commit to surface changes.
+Visual tests are designed to catch visual regressions and ensure consistent UI appearance.
+They work by capturing snapshots of every test and comparing them commit-to-commit to surface changes.
 It's perfect for verifying graphical elements like layout, color, size, and contrast.

-Storybook is a fantastic tool for visual regression testing because every story is essentially a test specification.
+Storybook is a fantastic tool for visual tests because every story is essentially a test specification.
 Each time we write or update a story, we get a spec for free!

 Catch a UI change

-Visual regression testing relies on comparing images of the newly rendered UI code to the baseline images.
+Visual tests rely on comparing images of the newly rendered UI code to the baseline images.
 If a UI change is caught, we'll get notified.

 Let's see how it works by tweaking the background of the Task component.